Cory Booker: Relationships

 In a 1992 column in The Stanford Daily, Booker admitted that as a teenager he had "hated gays."
-He has himself been the target of rumors about being gay and has generally refused to address these on principle, as he explained in 2013:
+He has himself been rumored to be gay and has generally refused to address rumors like these on principle, as he explained in 2013:

 Because I want to challenge people on their homophobia.
 I love seeing on Twitter when someone says I'm gay, and I say, "So what does it matter if I am?
 So be it.
 I hope you are not voting for me because you are making the presumption that I'm straight."